Sandipkushwaha20/Food-Delivery-App/README.md

-  #### Behind the seen Redux is using the Immer Libray to doing the same older version work
+  #### Behind the seen Redux is using the Immer Libray to do the same older version work
    ####  [Immer](https://immerjs.github.io/immer/)